 Look for information later this semester about early registration, our PennWest California Ready event, and Registration Blitz.

 These videos help students navigate registration, accessing transcripts and more: Inside Student Resources Videos

 Specific questions can be directed to firstname.lastname@example.org, or look for the “live chat” box on the Academic Success webpage.

-A virtual event to assist students with resolving issues that prevent scheduling before registration for Fall 2021 begins.
+A virtual event to assist students with resolving issues that prevent scheduling before registration for Spring 2021 begins.

 A virtual event to assist students who did not complete scheduling during early registration.
 Watch for more information in the Daily Announcements delivered to your campus email.

 Virtual workshops will give students step-by-step instructions for scheduling, a review of how to use Degree Works, and general scheduling information.

 The Success Center helps students to become engaged and competent learners.
 Students can choose from more than 135 live virtual workshops this fall or meet virtually, one-on-one, with graduate assistants and staff members to receive assistance with everything from work ethic and time management to academic forms and navigating remote learning.

 For a full listing of workshops and access to 15 short videos on achieving success, visit Workshops & Videos Achieving Success.